Assured shorthold tenancies (AST)

 If you want to stay, you can either:

-• agree a new fixed term contract – your rent may increase
+agree a new fixed term – your rent may increase

-• stay in your home without signing a new contract – your agreement becomes periodic and rolls on monthly at the same rent
+If you stay without signing a new agreement, your tenancy becomes periodic.
+This means it rolls on monthly at the same rent.

 If you're a joint tenant you need to discuss what you want to do with the other tenants.